 The IFC We-Fi program is implemented under three thematic pillars as follows:

-Fostering an inclusive legal, regulatory, and policy framework for WSMEs; supporting women entrepreneurs at every stage of growth through training, mentoring, and peer networks; championing gender-lens investing through funds, incubators, and accelerators; and providing direct investments in high-potential women entrepreneurs
+1. Strengthening Entrepreneurial Ecosystems: Fostering an inclusive legal, regulatory, and policy framework for WSMEs; supporting women entrepreneurs at every stage of growth through training, mentoring, and peer networks; champion investments through funds, incubators, and accelerators that expand access to capital for women entrepreneurs and women-led businesses.

-Supporting banks, fintechs, and insurance companies with blended finance investments to reach more WSMEs; providing advisory services to design and deploy products and services for women entrepreneurs
+2. Expanding Financial Services: Supporting banks, fintechs, and insurance companies with blended finance investments to reach more WSMEs; providing advisory services to design and deploy products and services for women entrepreneurs.

-Integrating WSMEs into domestic and international value chains and producer networks; increasing procurement opportunities for WSMEs
+3. Improving Market Access: Integrating WSMEs into domestic and international value chains and producer networks; increasing procurement opportunities for WSMEs.

 Women Entrepreneurs Opportunity Facility (IFC WEOF)